Twinning Learning Programme

 The Twinning Learning Programme

 The Twinning Learning Programme is built on mutual exchange.
-Twin Cities will work directly with Mission Cities to learn from their experience, with a focus on the climate actions outlined in the Climate City Contracts and the priorities identified in the associated Action Plans.
-These exchanges will help Twin Cities design replication activities tailored to their local context, while providing Mission Cities with fresh perspectives and locally driven innovations to strengthen the implementation of their strategies.
+Twin cities work directly with Mission cities to learn from their experience, with a focus on the climate actions outlined in the Climate City Contracts and the priorities identified in the associated Action Plans.
+These exchanges will help Twin cities design replication activities tailored to their local context, while providing Mission cities with fresh perspectives and locally driven innovations to strengthen the implementation of their strategies.

 Informed by previous Twinning activities developed as part of Cities Mission, this new 12-month programme provides targeted feedback, structured partnerships, and access to practical tools.
 Through tailored and flexible knowledge exchange, workshops and site visits, cities can refine their strategies, accelerate progress toward key climate milestones, and strengthen their leadership role in driving urban climate action.